Long-term drought prediction using deep neural networks based on geospatial weather data: Results

-\textit{Why is logistic regression impressive?} Since Gradient boosting results are almost identical to Logistic regression, we want to discuss only Logistic regression performance.
-First of all, the power of linear models was already shown in ~\cite{zeng2023linear}, where they beat modern Transformer architectures on almost all datasets.
-In our experiments, linear models are worse than other models on \textit{Long-term} prediction, but on \textit{Short-term} scale, we can see quite comparable results.
-We tried different history lengths, but our results show that it is enough to take only the nearest to the future horizons element.
+\textit{Why is logistic regression impressive?} Since gradient boosting results are almost identical to those of logistic regression, we discuss only logistic regression performance.
+First, the power of linear models was already shown in ~\cite{zeng2023linear}, where they beat modern transformer architectures on almost all datasets.
+In our experiments, linear models are worse than other models on \textit{long-term} prediction, but on a \textit{short-term} scale, we can see comparable results.
+We tried different history lengths, but our results show that taking only the element nearest to the future horizons is sufficient.
 Our intuition is that the nearest future predictor variables are closely (particularly linearly) related to the history element.
 For example, PDSI in July is close to PDSI in August but far away from December.
-Hence, linear models are good at \textit{Short-term} predictions but poor at \textit{Long-term} forecasting.
+Hence, linear models are good at \textit{short-term} predictions but poor at \textit{long-term} forecasting.